trilitech/tezos-developer-docs/src/pages/tezos-basics/tezos-blockchain-overview/whitepaper/index.md

 The shell maintains a single chain rather than a full tree of blocks.
 This chain is only overwritten if the client becomes aware of a strictly better chain.

-Maintaining a tree would be more parsimonious in terms of network communications but would be susceptible to denial-of-service attacks where an attacker produces a large number of low-scoring but valid forks.
+Maintaining a tree would be more parsimonious in terms of network communications, but it would be susceptible to denial-of-service attacks where an attacker produces a large number of low-scoring but valid forks.

 Yet, it remains possible for a node to lie about the score of a given chain, a lie that the client may only uncover after having processed a potentially large number of blocks.
 However, such a node can be subsequently ignored.